DeadSwimek/cs2-vip-premium/readme.md

-# IF YOU WANNA THIS PLUGIN CONTACT ME ON DISCORD : deadswim [](https://discord.gg/WNK777rhwg)
+# IF YOU WANNA THIS PLUGIN CONTACT ME ON DISCORD : deadswim [MY DISCORD SERVER](https://discord.gg/WNK777rhwg)

 ##### Lists of my plugins